How to apply for a residence permit for studies at a university or university college

 Visit the embassy or consulate-general

-If you need an entry visa for travel to Sweden, visit the Swedish embassy or consulate-general as soon as possible, to be photographed and fingerprinted.
+If you need an entry visa for travel to Sweden, visit the Swedish embassy or consulate-general as soon as you have been granted a visa, to be photographed and fingerprinted.
 This is so that you can be given a residence permit card and travel to Sweden.
 You need to do this even if you have had a residence permit card previously, as the information is not saved.
 Contact the embassy or consulate general before your visit.

 If you do not require an entry visa, you can also travel to Sweden without a residence permit card, but you must be able to show a decision from the Swedish Migration Agency to enter Sweden.
 In that case you do not have to go to the embassy to get your residence permit card.
 You instead hand in the documentation for a residence permit card to the Migration Agency once you have arrived in Sweden.
 However, your permit must be granted before you travel to Sweden.